Zo-Bro-23/log-module/README.md

 # log
 Logs to the terminal window...
+Test NPM module.